-Planning for a funeral is the last thing on anyone’s mind during pregnancy, but for a family who has been given a poor or fatal diagnosis it is a cruel reality.
+Planning for a funeral or memorial is the last thing on anyone’s mind during pregnancy, but for a family who has been given a poor or life-limiting diagnosis it is a cruel reality.
 It can feel very unnatural to be planning such things while your baby kicks around in your belly.
 Many families with a known prenatal diagnosis choose to plan ahead of time, so that they do not have to worry about preparations after the birth of their baby.
 Some families just aren’t ready to face those decisions during pregnancy.
 They may choose to wait, and that is also okay.
 You can plan some things ahead of time and wait on other things.
-There is no right or wrong way way to do it.
+There is no right or wrong way to do it.